 10 July 2014 By: Ryan Lloyd Today seven new species of penstemon were added to the garden’s existing collection.
-Penstemon abietinus, Penstemon linarioides, Penstemon linarioides var. coloradensis SILVERTON, Penstemon alpinus, Penstemon jamesii, Penstemon pseudospectabilis and Penstemon thomposniae jaegeri were all planted in various locations on the grounds.
-Most were planted in rocky, well-drained soils towards the back Read more »
+Penstemon abietinus, Penstemon linarioides, Penstemon linarioides var. coloradoensis SILVERTON, Penstemon alpinus, Penstemon jamesii, Penstemon pseudospectabilis and Penstemon thomposniae ssp. jaegeri were all planted in various locations on the grounds.
+Most were planted in rocky, well-drained soils towards the Read more »

 Learn about the latest progress, see weekly photo updates, and get the news directly from the site of the Santa Fe Botanical Garden at Museum Hill!
 Read through a complete archive > >>

 Click on a title below and see the day’s pictures and updates.

 Tuesday, June 10th, 2014 By: Meredith Yue The Ortiz Mountains Educational Preserve offers a variety of flora that has yet to be identified.
 From a recent plant walk in the mountains (May 31st) we were able to identify a handful of new plants to add to the database.
 Before the plant walk there were 59 species, we Read more »

 Tuesday, June 3, 2014 By: Meredith Yue Many plants from the first what’s in bloom post are still in bloom but a handful of new plants have started flowering.
 Despite the high temperatures, the plants are adding a variety of colors to the garden!
 We will continue to update what’s in bloom regularly to track seasonal changes.
 Read more »